 The Stretch to Win Institute’s Fascial Stretch Therapy program uses four key principles to gain results for clients seeking a good stretch, among other health benefits:

-• There should be no pain for the person experiencing it or practitioner doing it.
+- There should be no pain for the person experiencing it or the practitioner doing it.

 Ann Frederick, co-founder with her husband, Chris Frederick, PT, of the Stretch to Win Institute in Chandler, Arizona, said their assisted stretching method creates greater movement in the body and addresses joint decompression.
 “We are physically moving their body through space.
 It’s a bigger movement compared to myofascial, which is more local and direct.
 We work more globally.
 We are moving through different planes of the body,” said Ann Frederick.

 “It is a technique that is based on finesse, not force.
-It is synergistic,” said Ann Fredrick, who has taught more than 5,000 students the technique over the last 20 years.
-The Fredricks co-authored the book, Fascial Stretch Therapy.
+It is synergistic,” said Ann Fredrick, who has taught the technique to more than 5,000 students over the last 20 years.
+The Fredricks co-authored the book Fascial Stretch Therapy.

 Learn more about Fascial Stretch Therapy through Stretch to Win.